Revisiting the Poor Man's Majoranas: The Spin-Exchange Induced Spillover Effect: Abstract

 \section{Abstract}

 We give a review on Poor Man's Majorana (PMM) modes, which are theoretically established in the minimal Kitaev chain implementation consisting of two grounded, spinless quantum dots (QDs) operating at the \textit{sweet spot} condition, where electron cotunneling and crossed Andreev reflection amplitudes achieve precise balance.
 Particularly, we systematically review, within the Green's functions theoretical framework, the PMM hybridization dynamics under spin-exchange perturbations proposed by some of us in \href{https://iopscience.iop.org/article/10.1088/1361-648X/adce6a}{J. Phys.: Condens.
 Matter 37, 205601 (2025)}, which demonstrates a characteristic spatial delocalization when subjected to an exchange coupling $J$ mediated by a quantum spin $S$.
 This spin-exchange induced PMM spillover effect provides a spectroscopic protocol for determining the quantum statistics of $S$ through the emergent multi-level structure in the proximal QD's density of states.
 Our principal theoretical result establishes that the exchange interaction generates $2S+2$ ($2S+1$) satellite states symmetrically distributed about the zero-bias anomaly, serving as a definitive signature of bosonic (fermionic) spin statistics.
 As novelty, we demonstrate that multi-terminal environmental coupling induces significant suppression of the spin-exchange spillover mechanism.
 Under constrained variations of $J$, this effectively localizes the perturbed PMM within its host QD, preventing spatial hybridization with adjacent site.
-The absence of topological protection in this minimal Kitaev realization is strategically leveraged to: (i) Develop a novel spectroscopic technique for quantum spin characterization through PMM hybridization signatures; (ii) Propose an engineered protection scheme for PMM qubits against exchange fluctuations in multi-terminal architectures, enabling moderately robust quantum computation protocols.
+The absence of topological protection in this minimal Kitaev realization is strategically leveraged to: (i) Develop a novel spectroscopic technique for quantum spin characterization through PMM hybridization signatures;{{} }(ii) Propose the \textquotedblleft environmentally induced protection\textquotedblright , an engineered dissipative spectral stabilization for PMMs against exchange fluctuations in multi-terminal architectures.